 The Curvy Kili Crew: Breaking Records and Smashing Stereotypes

-Almost one year ago I wrote about returning to Mount Kilimanjaro with some fellow plus size hikers.
+Almost one year ago I wrote about wanting to climb Mount Kilimanjaro again but with one or two fellow plus size hikers.
 Much has happened since then.

 After several weeks of working with WHOA Travel to hash out an itinerary we finally had a signup link for the climb.
 Nothing was published on the WHOA website since we wanted to limit the trip to plus size hikers only.
 Instead the word was spread within online travel communities and plus size hiking groups.
 All 20 spots were filled before we even hit the one-year countdown.
 The response was THAT overwhelming.